 Class is experiential and includes some teaching, as well as practices with discussion.
 No one is pressured to speak.

 We recommend that you arrive 5 minutes before class starts.
-If you are going to arrive late, we want you to know that it is ok, but it is best to be on time to be respectful of the group.
-But we all understand that sometimes things happen beyond our control and we would rather have you come late than not at all.
+If you are going to arrive late, that it is fine, but it is best to be on time to be respectful of the group.
+We understand, however, that things can happen beyond your control and we would rather have you come late than not at all.

 You are allowed to bring food and beverages.
-We offer water, tea, and coffee at our studio at no charge.
+We do offer water, tea, and coffee at our studio.

 There is no need to take notes.
 Our instructors will provide summaries of each class as handouts (or sent via email).